carlosp420/nymphalidae_diversification/MS.md

 ### Estimation of trait-dependent speciation rates
+As the MEDUSA and Multi-MEDUSA approaches estimated an increase in diversification in the clade Ithomiini, we tested whether this pattern can be explained by hostplant use and performed analyses with the method "binary state speciation and extinction"
-We tested whether diversification of Nymphalidae lineages is driven by hostplants by using the "binary state speciation and extinction" [BiSSE; @maddison2007] Bayesian approach as implemented in the R package diversitree [@fitzjohn2012].
+[BiSSE; @maddison2007] Bayesian approach as implemented in the R package ``diversitree`` [@fitzjohn2012].
 MuSSE [@fitzjohn2012] is designed to examine the joint effects of two or more traits on speciation.
 Because most of Nymphalidae butterflies are restricted to use one plant family as hostplant, the character states can be coded as presence/absence, for which the BiSSE